Jump to topic

 Cefotetan (Cefotan) is used to treat infections of the skin, bones, blood, lungs, joints, stomach, vagina, and urinary tract.

-Doxycycline can be used to treat pneumonia and other respiratory tract infections, as well as some infections of the skin, eyes, lymphatic system, intestines, genitals, and urinary tract.
+Doxycycline is in the tetracycline class of antibiotics and can be used to treat pneumonia and other respiratory tract infections, as well as some infections of the skin, eyes, lymphatic system, intestines, genitals, and urinary tract.
 It’s sometimes also used in conjunction with another medication to treat acne.
 Even then, mixing alcohol and doxycycline is ill-advised.

 Erythromycin is used to treat bacterial infections of the respiratory tract such as: